dhis2/capture-app/docs/user/using-the-capture-app.md

 > **Note**
 >
-> You can download an event list in JSON, XML or CSV formats.
+> You can download an event list in JSON or CSV formats.

 ## Predefined list views { #capture_views }